 Extracting wins for unsecured creditors when the bottom fell out of the coal market

 The largest coal producer in the United States, Peabody Energy Corp., was caught short when prices for coal sank relentlessly from 2012 to 2016, declining by more than 50 percent in that period.
 Unable to service a debt load of $10.1 billion, Peabody filed for Chapter 11 bankruptcy protection in April 2016.
-Kramer Levin represented Elliott Capital Management and Aurelius Capital Management as holders of unsecured notes before and during the Chapter 11 proceedings, which culminated in a plan of reorganization that became effective April 3, 2017.
+Kramer Levin represented Elliott Capital Management and and another investment firm as holders of unsecured notes before and during the Chapter 11 proceedings, which culminated in a plan of reorganization that became effective April 3, 2017.
 Our clients participated in Peabody’s DIP financing, litigation and a mediation that achieved an agreement enabling distributions to unsecured creditors that were several times larger than the recoveries in other recent coal industry bankruptcies.

 Improved recovery in major offshore drilling restructuring